 - Write a blog post.

 - Monitor it to see if it resonates with people and it’s converting.
-If it is resonating but not converting, that can be changed quite easily.
+That can be changed quite easily if it is resonating but not converting.

-- Now you have three distinct pieces of content, and you can group those together later on and put them all into a course.
+- Now you have three pieces of content, and you can group them together later on and put them all into a course.

-An important thing to do is to try to figure out what the typical workflow will be for you.
+An important thing to do is try to figure out the typical workflow for you.
 You don’t have to do it all right off the bat, but you could invest in one or two to start with and build out from there.

-How to factor podcast consumption in how you promote your podcast
+How to factor podcast consumption into how you promote your podcast

 One of the biggest factors to consider is how a podcast is consumed differently than video or text.

-A podcast can be consumed passively in that you could listen to it while driving or when you go for a run.
-If you wrote the way you spoke it there’s a good chance it would turn your audience off because it hasn’t been edited as they would like it to be.
-With video, your audience is required to focus on that one thing and therefore expect it to deliver a lot more.
+A podcast can be consumed passively in that you can listen to it while driving or when you go for a run.
+If you wrote the way you spoke it, there’s a good chance it would turn your audience off because it hasn’t been edited as they would like it to be.
+With video, your audience is required to focus on that one thing and, therefore, expect it to deliver a lot more.